What are forage fish?

 About the Coastal Forage Fish Network

 The Coastal Forage Fish Network’s (CFFN) mission is to facilitate collaboration between individual groups working on forage fish to determine where best to focus efforts, resources, and research to address data gaps in order to better inform management and regulatory decisions.
-The network’s vision is thriving stable forage fish populations that can sustain the predators that rely upon them and contribute to a healthy marine food web within the coastal waters of BC.
+The network’s vision is thriving, stable forage fish populations that can sustain the predators that rely upon them and contribute to a healthy marine food web within the coastal waters of BC.

 This program started when biologist Ramona de Graaf led early efforts to train volunteers and community scientists throughout the Canadian Salish Sea to monitor their local beaches for beach spawning as well as to assess the integrity of the beach habitat.
-Since then, a flourish of grass roots organizations, individuals, and non-profits have been visiting the beaches in their own backyards to look for beach spawning forage fish eggs like those of Pacific sand lance and surf smelt.
-More recently WWF-Canada and the Pacific Salmon Foundation provided support for groups doing this work and place for to store all this data so it can become publicly available.
-In 2017 the Mount Arrowsmith Biosphere Region Research Institiute (MABRRI), based out of Vancouver Island University (VIU), refined the original methodologies used for assessing forage fish intertidal beach spawning and developed a program to train and support citizen scientists.
-In 2022 the informal network of groups across the Salish Sea came together to formally create the BC Forage Fish Monitoring Network, and in 2023 there was a vote to rename to the Coastal Forage Fish Network so as to capture all the work the Network members were conducting.
+Since then, several grassroots organizations, individuals, and non-profits have been visiting the beaches in their own backyards to look for beach spawning forage fish eggs like those of Pacific sand lance and surf smelt.

 Coastal Forage Fish Network Effort and Findings